 Bac Yen: Implementing National Target Program 1719

-Supporting breeding cows under Program 1719 in Bac Yen district (Son La) to create livelihoods, improve the lives of people in difficult areas, and contribute to hunger eradication and poverty reduction.
-Photo: M.Lau
+Providing breeding cattle under Program 1719 in Bac Yen district (Son La province) aims to create livelihoods, improve the lives of people in disadvantaged areas, and contribute to poverty reduction.
+Photo: M. Lau

 Bac Yen: Initial results from the National Target Program 1719